Colon Cancer – What do you not know?

 Several screening options exist — each with its own benefits and drawbacks.
 Talk about your options with your doctor, and together you can decide which tests are appropriate for you.

 One common examination of the colon is done through a colonoscopy.
 Colonoscopy is a procedure that enables a gastroenterologist to examine the inside of the colon with a colonoscope, a 122-cm long, flexible and thin tube with a camera and a source of light at its tip, connected to a monitor.
-When the patient is sedated, the tip of the colonoscope is inserted into the anus and then is advanced slowly, under visual control, into the rectum and through the colon usually as far as the cecum, which is the leading part of the colon.

-One widely accepted recommendation is healthy people at normal risk for colon cancer should undergo colonoscopy at age 50 and every 10 years thereafter, if completely normal.
+One widely accepted recommendation is that healthy people at normal risk for colon cancer should undergo colonoscopy at age 50 and every 10 years thereafter, if completely normal.
 For those with polyps found in the colonoscopy, the patient needs to come back earlier for a repeat of the colonoscopy to detect new polyps.

 However, those with an increased risk, such as those with a family history of colon cancer, should consider screening earlier.